 Unicode names are stored in AFS using UTF-8 encoding.
 UTF-8 is supported as a locale on MacOS X, Linux, Solaris, and most other operating systems.
 This permits non-Western object names to be exchanged between Microsoft Windows and other operating systems.
 The OpenAFS for Windows client also implements Unicode Normalization as part of the name lookup algorithm.
 This is necessary because Unicode does not provide a unique representation for each input string.
 The use of normalization permits a file system object name created on MacOS X to be matched with the same string entered on Microsoft Windows even though the operating system's choice of representation may be different.

 It is important to note that AFS file servers are character-set agnostic.
 All file system object names are stored as octet strings without any character set tagging.
 If a file system object is created using OEM Code Page 858 and then interpreted as UTF-8 it is likely that the object name will appear to be gibberish.
 OpenAFS for Windows goes to great lengths to ensure that the object name is converted to a form that will permit the user to rename the object using Unicode.
 Accessing UTF-8 names on UNIX systems that have the locale set to one of the ISO Latin character sets will result in the UTF-8 strings appearing to be gibberish.

-Neither UNIX AFS nor Microsoft Windows 2000 systems can perform Unicode Normalization for string comparisons.
+UNIX AFS can not perform Unicode Normalization for string comparisons.
 Although it is possible to store and read Unicode object names, it is possible that a user may not be able to open an object by typing the name of the object at the keyboard.
 GUI point and click operations should permit any object to be accessed.